DanielDanielsson/notes/content/index.md

 Based in the Gothenburg area in Sweden 🇸🇪

-I work full time as a web developer and I freelance as a phographer in my spare time.
+I work full time as a web developer and I freelance as a photographer in my spare time. 👨‍💻

-I like creating things, preferably websites, photos and videos.
+I like creating things.
+Preferably websites, photos and videos. 🔧